With good fortune, we woke to sunny blue skies once again! The wind continued; however that is normal for Dezadeash Lake.

 Kathleen Lake, looking west from the viewpoint on the Haines Hwy.

-From Haines Junction, we continued our journey south towards Whitehorse.
-The highway is easy driving with some nice scenery along the way.
+Next stop was Haines Junction.
+From Haines Junction we headed south towards Whitehorse.
+The highway is easy driving with nice scenery along the way.

 South of Haines Junction, looking west from the Alaska Highway

-The Milepost indicates the 24 km (15 mile) access road to Kusawa Lake is narrow & winding and "not recommended for large RVs or trailers".
-There was another campground closer, along the river.
-However, the road was in good condition and we had no problems towing our 25' fifth wheel all the way to Kusawa Lake.
+The Milepost indicated the 24 km (15 mile) access road to Kusawa Lake is narrow & winding and "not recommended for large RVs or trailers".
+However, the road was in good condition and we had no problems towing our 25' fifth wheel to Kusawa Lake.

-Again, lakeside campsites along a scenic lake!
+Again, lakeside camping along a scenic lake!
 The sites were roomy and there were numerous other units our size there too.

 Lakeside at Kusawa Lake